This post is about how to bash commands and programming tutorials with examples.

 Bash Local variables

 Local variables are declared inside a block of code or a function.
-The scope of these variable types is visible inside it only.
+The scope of these variables is visible only within the block where they are declared.

 Syntax: